utahemre/Leaflet.CoordinatedImagePreview/README.md

 This plug-in can show thumbnails of coordinated images in a list and show originals with user click.
 When plugin activated, it sends ajax requests to your service in every map moveend listener and refresh image list.

 It requires Leafletjs and JQuery.
-It has beeen tested with Leaflet 0.7.3 and JQuery 1.11.3
+It has beeen tested with JQuery 1.11.3 and both Leaflet 0.7.3 and Leaflet 1.0 beta 2.

 It also requires